nitrogenlab/GP15_watermassanalysis/README.md

 I (Avanti Shrikumar) have done my best to document key notebooks here.
 I have used permalinks (i.e. links to a specific git commit) so that the links should still work even if the organization of the repository changes later.

+The [pyompa_dev2](https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/6d75edb/pyompa_dev2.ipynb) notebook is a bulky notebook that compiles key results for the thermocline, intermediate and deep waters.
+You may notice that it has sections for "uncertainty analysis", which didn't make it into the final GP15 manuscript as it explored the spread of end-member fractions present across a space of solutions with slightly worse residuals compared to the optimal solution; however, for the interested reader, the math behind that uncertainty analysis is described in the [PYOMPA preprint](https://essopenarchive.org/doi/full/10.1002/essoar.10507053.4) (sections 3, 3.1 and 3.2).

 ## Archetype analysis for defining end member subtypes for intermediate and deep waters

 "Subtypes" are used in situations where the properties of a particular water mass vary over a wide enough range that it's worth breaking the water mass down into different subtypes rather than trying to come up with a single definition of the water mass properties.
 The following notebook was used to define the water mass subtypes: [https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/5ee40f0/GP15_Defining_Watermass_Subtypes.ipynb](https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/5ee40f0/GP15_Defining_Watermass_Subtypes.ipynb)